Frequently Asked Questions

 Sessions are 50-55 minutes in length unless previously scheduled otherwise.

 All of our counselors have a personal relationship with Jesus Christ that directly influences our work with people.
 While our counselors have different styles and approaches to counseling, we each hold to a biblical understanding, based on our Christian faith, of themes such as suffering, struggle, change, reconciliation, and hope.

 None of our staff can prescribe medication.
 We do assist our clients who have need of these services in making the necessary referral to a physician.

 None of our staff provide these services.
 If needed, we will assist you in finding a professional who provides these services.

 Counseling often involves sharing sensitive and personal information.
 In recognition of this, ethical guidelines, as well as state and federal laws, require that all interactions between a client and Napa Valley Counseling Center remain confidential.
-This includes your records, content of your sessions and our appointment schedule.
+This includes your records, the content of your sessions, and our appointment schedule.
 Our staff will take the utmost care to protect your privacy and confidentiality.
-The only three exceptions to confidentiality are 1) a client requests in writing (Release of Information) that their counseling records be shared with a specific individual or another professional; 2) a client poses clear and imminent danger to themselves or to others; or 3) a client discloses that physical or sexual abuse or neglect has occurred to a minor or an elderly person.
+The only three exceptions to confidentiality are 1) a client requests in writing (Release of Information) that their counseling records be shared with a specific individual or another professional; 2) a client poses a clear and imminent danger to themselves or to others; or 3) a client discloses that physical or sexual abuse or neglect has occurred to a minor or an elderly person.